jabo38/MRC/MRC40.md

 ### Proportional to Potential X Month Earnings - Variable
 **Brief Description:** Compute Providers are required to stake MOR equal to the amount they anticipate earning based on a calculation when they bring a new node online.

-**Additional Notes:** This would be similar to the Proportional to IPS method, but would differ depending on some open questions regarding the pricing and inference cost procedures.
+**Additional Notes:** This would be similar to the Proportional to IPS method but would differ depending on some open questions regarding the pricing and inference cost procedures.

 **Pros:** Net reduction in circulating supply during the lockup period as an amount equal to expected earnings would be immediately locked up.
 Proportional to size, allowing large and small providers to participate.